NHArif04/CSE-1203-exam/README.md

 <br><br>

 ### <mark>___Answer No. - 05(a)___</mark>
-5. a) Here is a short and simple C++ code that uses the STL to solve the problem described:
+C++ code that uses the STL to solve the problem described:

 ```cpp
 #include <iostream>